potpie-ai/momentum-core/docs/introduction-to-momentum/contributing-to-momentum.md

 5. Ensure that all your changes run end to end locally, include screenshots of local test results wherever possible in your PR.
 6. Once the code is ready, raise a pull request towards the main repo for peer review and acceptance.

-We welcome contributions from the community.
-Contributions can be of the form:
-1. Documentation : Help improve our docs!
-If you fixed a problem, chances are others faced it too.
-2. Code : Help us make improvements to existing features and build new features for momentum.
-3. Tests :  Help us make momentum resilient by contributing tests.

 To contribute:
-2. Fork the repository.
+1. Fork the repository.
-3. Create a new branch (`git checkout -b feature-branch`).
+2. Create a new branch (`git checkout -b feature-branch`).
-4. Commit your changes (`git commit -am 'Add new feature'`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
+4. Push to the branch (`git push origin feature-branch`).
-6. Open a Pull Request.
+5. Open a Pull Request.